Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 CE: Polonium halos are strange—but only a tiny mystery.
 Someday, we may understand them.

 Elliptical Halos.
-What accounts for an overlapping pair of 210Po halos in coalified wood in the Rocky Mountains—one halo elliptical and the other spherical, but each having the same center?
+What accounts for the pair of overlapping 210Po halos in coalified wood in the Rocky Mountains—one halo elliptical and the other spherical, each with the same center?

 23.